jbrz0/folio-v11b/README.md

 **Digital Ocean deployment**
 To deploy to digital ocean there is 2 files that will help in this repo.
 - `README-DO.md`
-is a list of commands on a fresh Linux install of a digital ocean droplet
+is a list of commands to run on a fresh Linux install of a Digital Ocean droplet
 - `README-nginx.md`
 is a sample Nginx config with an installation guide